dart-lang/site-www/src/tools/pub/glossary.md

 ---
-title: Glossary of Pub Terms
+title: Glossary of package terms
 description: A glossary of terms relating to Dart's package management tool, pub.
 ---